 Pothos are excellent for filtering out formaldehyde and stays green, even if kept in the dark, which makes it ideal for basements and garages.
 A proficient grower, Pothos is great in containers and hanging pots where its trailing vines can tumble over the pot’s edge.
 In addition to the improved air quality this plant also provides a pleasing aesthetic.

-Ficus is a tropical looking evergreen with twisting roots and bright green, shiny leaves.
+Ficus is a tropical-looking evergreen with twisting roots and bright green, shiny leaves.
 It’s effective at removing pollutants from furniture and carpets, though it can be a bit temperamental to grow.
-Keep the leaves clear of dust and water moderately to have the positive improvement on air quality.
+Keep the leaves clear of dust and water moderately to have a positive improvement in air quality.

-The sword shaped leaves of the Dracena plant can come in a variety of colors and variations, and can easily reach ceiling height when cared for properly.
+The sword-shaped leaves of the Dracena plant can come in a variety of colors and variations.
+These leaves can easily reach ceiling height when cared for properly.
 This plant is best for ridding the air of chemicals found in lacquers, varnishes, and gasoline.
 Also known as a Corn Plant, the Dracena is a dramatic, but fairly easy plant to maintain.